18F/handbook/_pages/software-tools/slack-admin.md

 This page overviews the administrative tasks done to manage our Slack account at TTS.

 * See the [Slack Handbook Page]({{site.baseurl}}/slack/) for an introduction and setup
-* See the [Slack @ TTS :lock:](https://docs.google.com/document/d/1Hm42cg61S7FPhaLrRIJxl-LXQCcwGvJTKX_wG0Jz4aU/edit#heading=h.ho6etfp5g3pp) internal how-to guide
+* See the [Slack @ TTS](https://docs.google.com/document/d/1Hm42cg61S7FPhaLrRIJxl-LXQCcwGvJTKX_wG0Jz4aU/edit#heading=h.ho6etfp5g3pp) internal how-to guide

 ## Adding TTS staff